Burns Night: A Mid-Winter Celebration

 And if none of these beautiful things satiate your love for Scotland, then an unforgettable journey to the Shetland Isles might be called for!
 Tours for 2020 are fully booked, but you can sign up to receive updates for 2021, or enquire about a bespoke tour.
 Their knitting and hiking trip sounds like a truly unique opportunity to explore the isles in an offbeat and authentic way.

-As a creative business mentor and brand strategist, Fiona helps creative business owners get through the difficult, sticky patches in their creative businesses and lives, find clarity and build momentum.
+As a business mentor and brand strategist, Fiona Barrows helps creative business owners get through the difficult, sticky patches in their businesses and lives, find clarity and build momentum.
 She’s also a writer, the maker of the There Are Other Ways podcast, and an enthusiast of coffee shops, carrot cake and beeswax candles.
 She’s based in Frome, Somerset, but works with creatives all over the world.